const-void/rose-pine-man/README.md

 Any customization / exploration we have done is temporary.

 ### Lazy way
-One way to persist custom themese is to simply override settings in your .zshrc:
+One way to persist custom themes is to simply override settings in your `.zshrc`:
 ```zsh
 $ vi ~/.zshrc
 ...